College Counselor Resources

 - Use specific examples of ways a student exemplified the qualities listed in the letter of recommendation.

 - Address and discuss areas the candidate has grown and can continue to grow.

 - Use bright, descriptive language that is representative of the student's personality.

 - Admission staff members receive a high volume of letters, many of which contain the same look and content.
 Feel free to be creative with the structure of your letter.
 We love both bullet point and paragraph styles of letters- write in the style most comfortable to you!

 - Consider the high volume of letters received at the application deadline.
 The sooner a letter is submitted, the sooner your student can complete their application checklist!

 For any trouble submitting your letter, you have the option to email it to email@example.com.

 If you have any questions during the application process, please do not hesitate to contact us using the "Meet Your Admission Counselor" tool found here.

-If you are unable to visit our Malibu campus in-person, we encourage you, and the students you work with, to take advantage of our virtual options including a virtual student-led tour, one-on-one phone or video appointment with an Admission Counselor or a Financial Assistance Advisor, and a phone call with a current Pepperdine student.
+If you are unable to visit our Malibu campus in-person, we encourage you, and the students you work with, to take advantage of our virtual options including an interactive tour, appointments with an Admission Counselor or a Financial Assistance Advisor, and online application workshops.
 For a complete list of virtual opportunities, please visit here.